ifgris/NanoRabbit/README.md

 ## About

-NanoRabbit, A **Lightweight** RabbitMQ .NET API for .NET 6 and up, which makes a simple way to manage **Multiple** connections, producers, consumers, and easy to use.
+NanoRabbit, A **Lightweight** RabbitMQ .NET 3rd party library for .NET 6 and up, which makes a simple way to manage **Multiple** connections, producers, consumers, and easy to use.

 > _NanoRabbit is under development!
 Please note that some APIs may change their names or usage!_